richelbilderbeek/dlip/report/README.md

 ## What is a neural network used for?

- * Deep Learning for Population Genetic Inference.[1]
+ * Deep Learning for Population Genetic Inference.
+[1]

- * Constructive Autoassociative Neural Network for Facial Recognition [3]
+ * Constructive Autoassociative Neural Network for Facial Recognition.
+[3]

+ * For image and speech recognition.
+[4]

 ## What are phylogenetics?